SetProtocol/STIPS/STIPS/STIP-009.md

     - extensions: List of addresses of global extensions to be enabled

 2. A BaseManagerV3 is deployed with the ManagerFactory as the temporary `owner` until after initialization
-3. The `owner` and `msg.sender` for the Set Token are stored on the Factory and BaseManagerV3
+3. The `deployer`, `owner`, and BaseManagerV3 are stored on the Factory in pending state
-4. The Set Token and Manager are put in pending state on the Factory

 ### ManagerFactory.initialize()

 ![ManagerFactory initialize](../assets/stip-009/image4.png "")

-An `owner` wants to enable all extensions and initialize all corresponding modules.
+The `deployer` wants to enable all extensions, initialize all corresponding modules, and transfer the manager `owner` role.

-1. The `owner` calls initialize() passing in the parameters for initializing modules and extensions
+1. The `deployer` calls initialize() passing in the parameters for initializing modules and extensions
 2. All modules are initialized via the extensions
-3. The Set Token and Manager are put in initialized state on the ManagerFactory
-4. The `owner` role is transfered from the Factory to the input `owner`
+3. The `owner` role on the BaseManagerV3 is transfered from the Factory to the input `owner`
+4. The Factory deletes in `InitializeParams` for the set token, removing it from pending state

 ### StreamingFeeExtension